swiftype/swiftype-java/README.md

 ## Introduction

 As an example for a Swiftype search engine, we will create a new `Engine` called `youtube`.
-This `Engine` has two `DocumentType`s, one for all `videos` and the other for `channels`.
-It's very important to think about the type of each field for each `DocumentType`.
+This `Engine` has two `DocumentType`s, one for `videos` and the other for `channels`.
+It's very important to think about the type of each field for a `DocumentType`.
 When you create a `Document`, the corresponding `DocumentType` will automatically use the types you specified in the fields of this `Document`.
-The type specifies a fields features and you should choose them wisely.
+The type of a field defines its features and you should choose them wisely.
 You can always add new fields, but you can't update the type of an existing field.
 For more information on field types and there use cases, please have a look at [Field Types Documentation](https://swiftype.com/documentation/overview#field_types).

 - `videos` `DocumentType` fields:
   - `title`: Because `title` is a short text and should be used in each search and we want it to be optimized for autocompletion, it is a `string`.